Areg472/ocean-plus-next/README.md

-the 3rd revision of Ocean+.
+The 3rd revision of Ocean+.